lucasleal7/Prediction_spam/README.md

 Conclusion of the Choice
 The MLPClassifier proved to be an effective and appropriate choice for the spam classification task in this project.
 Its ability to capture non-linear relationships, combined with easy pipeline integration and strong observed performance, supports its adoption as the primary model.
 While alternatives such as Naive Bayes, SVM, or deep neural networks exist, the MLP provided a robust, efficient, and interpretable solution aligned with the project goals and computational constraints.

-# Resultados e Métricas de Avaliação
+# Results and Evaluation Metrics

 The model’s performance was evaluated based on the validation and test datasets using classical supervised learning metrics: accuracy, precision, recall, and F1-score.
 The analysis placed special emphasis on the spam class, given the importance of minimizing false negatives—spam messages that are incorrectly classified as legitimate.